jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-09-07-getting-started-with-pyflink-on-aws-part-3/index.md

 ##### VPC Configuration

-The app can be deployed in one of the private subnets as it doesn't need to be connected from outside.
-As it should be able to access the Kafka brokers, it requires an outbound rule that permits connection on port 9098.
+The app can be deployed in the private subnets as it doesn't need to be connected from outside.
+Note that an outbound rule that permits connection on port 9098 is created in its security group because it should be able to access the Kafka brokers.

 ```terraform
 # infra/kda.tf